catalinagutierrez/animal-rescue-website/README.md

 # ReactJS Udemy Course Master Project: Crwn Clothing
-A fashion ecommerce website.
-It includes sign in with Google and user management, and payment validation.
+A fashion ecommerce website that can be accessed [here](https://cat-crwn-clothing.herokuapp.com/).
 It makes use of the following tools:
 - React
-- Redux (Logger)
+- Redux
+- SASS
 - Firebase
+- Stripe